jsleung1/project4_docker_kubernetes/README.md

     ```
     This will run the above four docker images as defined in **udacity-c3-deployment/docker/docker-compose.yaml** .
     From the terminal, ensure the four docker images are started without any errors.
-    Verify the behavior of the Udagram by going to http://localhost:8100 in the Browser:
+    Verify the behavior of the Udagram by going to http://localhost:8100 in the web browser:

     - User is able to login to Udagram.
     - User is able to view the images of the feed.